The Role of Lime in Agriculture

 Limestone powder (CaCO3) is commonly used in agriculture

-Thirdly: Dolomite (CaMg(CO3)2) simultaneously supplies Ca and Mg, raises pH, kills pathogens, and generates less heat when added to water.
+Dolomite simultaneously provides calcium and magnesium, raises soil pH, kills pathogens, and produces less heat upon contact with water compared to other limes.

 Hydrated lime